-CONSULT-II is a hand-held type tester.
-When it is connected with a diagnostic connector equipped on the vehicle side, it will communicate with the control unit equipped in the vehicle and then enable various kinds of diagnostic tests.

-• Refer to "CONSULT-II Software Operation Manual" for more information.
+- When CONSULT-III/GST is connected with a data link connector (A) equipped on the vehicle side, it will communicate with the control unit equipped in the vehicle and then enable various kinds of diagnostic tests. - 1 : Instrument driver lower panel - Refer to "CONSULT-III Software Operation Manual" for more information.

-Function and System Application
+CONSULT-III Function and System Application\1